cecvl/cc/content/posts/batch_programming.md

 > **Note**: _directory_ and _folder_ refer to the same thing

 Batch programming, also known as batch scripting, involves using batch files(or batch scripts) to execute commands.
 A batch file contains a set of commands that are executed in a computer,mostly system tasks.
 I use batch scripts to streamline repetitive actions.
 For instance, you can create a batch script to launch your favourite apps when your computer starts.
-In this article, I demonstrate how to use a batch script to quickly switch my current working directory using a shortcut instead repeatedly typing **cd** commands and paths.
+In this article, I demonstrate how to use a batch script to quickly switch my current working directory to a desired location using a shortcut, avoiding the need to repeatedly type **cd** commands and paths.

 ##### Getting started